lcar-dsport/clustering_spotify_songs/README.md

 - `DURATION_MS`: Duration of a song in milliseconds.

 ## 2. Executive Summary
-This project aimed to investigate whether K-Means clustering can be used to group Spotify songs based on the audio features valence and tempo.
-This project offers a potential starting point for the development of a future song recommendation system for Spotify users.
-Due to time constraints and cost/run-time restrictions faced in this project, only two audio features were included in the analysis.
-Future projects with fewer restrictions should explore whether K-Means clustering can be used to group songs based on all the available audio features for the best and most accurate results.
+Current song recommendation systems are highly personalised to each individual listener.
+Whilst this approach works, it does not consider any changes in an individual’s music taste as it relies heavily on previous habits.
+Therefore, an algorithm that accurately recommends songs with similar characteristics without relying too much on previous habits may be more appropriate.
+This project aimed to investigate whether machine learning can be used to group Spotify songs based on a number of audio features alone without considering listening habits.
+However, due to time notebook run-time restrictions faced in this project, only two audio features were included in the analysis: valence and tempo.
+K-means clustering was chosen as the most appropriate machine learning method for this project due to its speed and simplicity when grouping data.
+Cluster validation techniques revealed that the ideal number of clusters is 20 (k = 20) based on the features chosen and the number of data points.
+Future iterations should improve on this project by choosing a suitable technique to reduce dimensionality of the dataset and ensure effective outlier removal.
+Should these improvements be met, an algorithm such as this could be used to develop an audio feature-based song recommendation system.

 ## 3. Data Preprocessing
 ### Loading the Data